dtim-upc/THOR/Dataset/README.md

 ## Evaluation Settings and Splits

 To address data sparsity via enrichment during data integration, our intrinsic evaluation accounts for a wide variety of entity types and a complex schema (Fig. Schema).
-For our comparative evaluation, we utilize the **test** portion of our annotated text dataset (refer to Table: Annotated Text Dataset Statistics).
+For our comparative evaluation, we utilize the **TEST** portion of our annotated text dataset (refer to Table: Annotated Text Dataset Statistics).
 The task-specific fine-tuning employs the **structured data** for **LM-SD**, and the same data is used to build patterns for the **Baseline** and to fine-tune the embedding vector in our approach, **THOR**.
 The **LM-Human** is fine-tuned with a contextualized **training** set from the annotated text.
 For both language models, the **validation** data is used to learn optimal hyperparameters.

 The text dataset is split based on the **Diseases** files, aiming to distribute the total number of entities into approximately 70% for training, 20% for validation, and 10% for testing.
 There are some deviations in the entity counts due to the difficulty in splitting them exactly into 70/20/10 percentages.